 In 2021, LG introduced the new OLED Evo displays.
 The company claims this technology can improve user experience and image quality.
 In this article, we will introduce this technology and how it differs from previous OLED screens.

-Why are LG TV’s new OLED Evo displays better than OLED?
+Why is LG TV’s new OLED Evo displays better than OLED?

 The new EVO OLED screens are better because they have increased brightness if standard OLED screens have a typical brightness of 800 lumens.
 But the new EVO OLED screens will have 20% higher brightness, around 1000 lumens.

 In general terms, there is nothing overwhelmingly difficult to make the display brighter.
 OLED displays are made from organic materials and their brightness depends on the voltage supplied to the OLED LEDs.
 However, the higher the voltage, the shorter the lifespan.
 So the challenge is to find a balance between voltage and brightness to maximize both brightness and lifespan.

 LG has solved this problem by using OLED materials supplied by DuPont .
 The company tested them for about a year and eventually found them more promising.
 As a reminder, LG previously used OLED components supplied by Idemitsu Japan .

 You may notice that on some smartphones or tablets.
 The most common display problem is the color change of the screen, the appearance of a red tint.
 This is due to the aging of the blue OLED material and the decrease in the brightness of the blue color, as the blue OLED elements have the shortest lifespan.

 DuPont has solved this problem by using heavy hydrogen, deuterium, instead of conventional hydrogen.
 This helped the company lengthen the life of the blue OLED cells.
 And allowing higher voltages to be used.
 This, in turn, allowed LG to create the Evo’s OLED displays with increased brightness.